-Behind The Rise Of The Anti-Trump Twitter Conspiracy Theorists
+The New Twitter Detectives Want To Bring Down Trump Without Becoming Alex Jones

 Just after the election, Khan quit his freelance consulting job to pursue the Trump investigations full-time.
 He has so far raised nearly $14,000 on GoFundMe in support of this effort.
 If he raises enough money, he may write a book.
 When he spoke to BuzzFeed News in late January, Khan said he’d been getting DMs from government sources with potential tips — among them, one from someone claiming to have a line on Trump’s still undisclosed tax returns.

-Recently, Khan riled the tech world with a 23-tweet thread musing about possible ties between Russia, Trump senior advisor and son-in-law Jared Kushner and some of the startups in which he’s invested.
+Recently, Khan riled the tech world with a 23-tweet thread musing about possible ties between Russia, Trump senior adviser and son-in-law Jared Kushner, and some of the startups in which he’s invested.
 “The more I dive into Russian-backed/Kushners’ data collection efforts, the more I’m convinced there’s a bigger strategy,” Khan tweeted with a link to a different thread on the Kushner brothers’ investments.
 “Trump potentially has his own shadow NSA,” he further mused.
-Left unsaid, a crucial caveat: Kushner investments, made via a venture capital company called Thrive do not appear to give the Kushners operational control of the companies in which they invest.
-The thread checks all the boxes of the viral anti-Trump conspiracy: it’s well-researched, endlessly intriguing, and unsupported by evidence.
+Left unsaid, a crucial caveat: Kushner investments, made via a venture capital company called Thrive, do not appear to give the Kushners operational control of the companies in which they invest.
+The thread checks all the boxes of the viral anti-Trump conspiracy: It’s well-researched, endlessly intriguing, and unsupported by evidence.

 The internet has historically been a near perfect incubator for conspiracy theories.
 Not long after the attacks of 9/11 average citizens flocked to Blogspot accounts dedicated to vigilante investigations of the events leading up to that day.
 The same happened after Hurricane Katrina, with blogs launching serious amateur analysis of the collapse of New Orleans’ levees.
-A decade ago, conspiracy-minded bloggers made major contributions to reporting around everything from George W. Bush’s national guard service to intelligence failures in the run-up to the Iraq more.
+A decade ago, conspiracy-minded bloggers made major contributions to reporting around everything from George W. Bush’s National Guard service to intelligence failures in the run-up to the Iraq War.

-Once these sorts of efforts were largely confined to obscure message boards, little known blogs, and occasionally AM talk radio.
+Once these sorts of efforts were largely confined to obscure message boards, little-known blogs, and occasionally AM talk radio.
 Their prominent voices tended to be volatile fringe figures who’d rarely appear in public.
 More recently — particularly with the advent of the Trump era — they’ve attained much greater visibility.
 Today, the work of the Blue Detectives and those on the far right is amplified and extended by same-minded people sharing what they want to believe — a byproduct of the social media echo chambers that birthed “fake news.”
-Once peddled by anonymous tin foil hat-wearers, even utterly unfounded conspiratorial musings are now disseminated by tech employees, opinion journalists —and even some of the left’s well known voices.
+Once peddled by anonymous tinfoil hat–wearers, even utterly unfounded conspiratorial musings are now disseminated by tech employees, opinion journalists — and even some of the left’s well known voices.

-Take former United States Labor secretary Robert Reich — a regular on cable news and a professor of public policy at UC Berkeley.
-Two weeks ago, after a planned visit-turned-riot by Breitbart writer Milo Yiannopoulos, Reich penned a blog post about the event titled “A Yiannopoulos, Bannon, Trump Plot to Control American Universities?”
+Take former United States Labor Secretary Robert Reich — a regular on cable news and a professor of public policy at UC Berkeley.
+Two weeks ago, after a planned visit turned riot by Breitbart writer Milo Yiannopoulos, Reich penned a blog post about the event titled “A Yiannopoulos, Bannon, Trump Plot to Control American Universities?”

-In their coverage of the riot, far right outlets including Breitbart News had suggested the Trump administration pull federal funding for the school.
-Reich’s response took a conspiratorial page from the far-right, suggesting that “the possibility that Yiannopoulos and Breitbart were in cahoots with the agitators in order to lay the groundwork for a Trump crackdown on universities and their federal funding.”
+In their coverage of the riot, far-right outlets including Breitbart News had suggested the Trump administration pull federal funding for the school.
+Reich’s response took a conspiratorial page from the far right, suggesting that “the possibility that Yiannopoulos and Breitbart were in cahoots with the agitators in order to lay the groundwork for a Trump crackdown on universities and their federal funding.”
 While not a tweetstorm, Reich made his case in a familiar bulleted list.
 “Hmmm.
 Connect these dots,” he wrote before rattling off six semi-related points connecting Yiannopoulos to Breitbart and then the Trump administration.
 “I don’t want to add to the conspiratorial musings of so many about this very conspiratorial administration, but it strikes me there may be something worrying going on here,” he concluded.

 The post is a textbook example of a Blue Detective conspiracy musing.
 It’s a bit ridiculous, but not quite out of the realm of possibility.
 It attempts to use well reported information to “connect the dots” and raise an ultimately unanswerable question.
-And it ends, like so many Blue Detective theories, with a self-effacing nod to readers.
-Yes, I know how crazy this sounds.
+And it ends, like so many Blue Detective theories, with a self-effacing nod to readers: Yes, I know how crazy this sounds.

 In person, Reich is more cautious about shifting the political discourse toward conspiracy theories.
-“That fringe stuff is out there more and more and that’s dangerous,” he told BuzzFeed News last week.
+“That fringe stuff is out there more and more, and that’s dangerous,” he told BuzzFeed News last week.
 “If we become a conspiracy society, we all carry around a degree of paranoia and that’s not healthy for democracy.
 And that’s why transparency is so critically important — we now have a responsibility to call a lie a lie.”

 This desire for transparency is a key engine of the Blue Detectives.
 Its emergence is a side-effect of the rise of the Upside Down conservative media, which, along with its “alternative facts,” audience, and interpretation of the truth, has created two opposing political realities.
 “We’re way beyond having factual disputes now,” Reich said.
-“What we’re faced with are bald faced lies and it’s important to be extremely clear about what’s a lie and what’s true.”
+“What we’re faced with are bald-faced lies and it’s important to be extremely clear about what’s a lie and what’s true.”
 With basic facts in dispute, efforts by the anti-Trump #resistance to monopolize truth have manifested in a peculiar role reversal.
 While the far right is building a media ecosystem that looks and feels a lot like the mainstream, some on the left are beginning to resemble the more conspiratorial fringes of the far-right.
 The resemblance is most uncanny when the two universes intersect, like this conspiratorial tweet about Infowars, which feels like it could have been written by Alex Jones himself:

 But the emergence of the Blue Detectives is also a pointed critique of the mainstream press.
-The message: the media isn’t doing its job so we’ll do the legwork for them.
+The message: The media isn’t doing its job, so we’ll do the legwork for them.
 Near the end of his Medium post, Zunger admitted as much.
 “Conclusive?
 No. But it raises some very interesting questions for journalists to investigate.”
 Adam Khan agrees.

 “No question there was a huge failing among the media during this last election,” Khan said.
 He argued that the press is in “trance mode” when it comes to Trump and his distractions.
 “There’s so much to be chased down in a Woodward and Bernstein manner and so my job is to ask the questions for others to answer.
 To ask ‘Why?
 Why isn’t anyone else pursuing this angle?’”
 Khan believes without the right pressure and grassroots investigations from people like him, Trump will only claim more power.
 “There’s a need to apply more pressure to the press,” he said.
 “It’s sad, but if that’s what it’ll take to get the accountability, we’ll do it.”